spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 2. Configure Vercel or your hosting provider to [automatically deploy](https://vercel.com/docs/concepts/deployments/git) pull requests against the main branch.

 3. Update the sample site provided with your site names and locations.
 Make the required changes in the **pages/index.js** file.
-Additional details about the files to be changed and instructions on how to build and test the application locally are provided in the **readme** file.
+The **readme** file provides additional details about the files to be changed and instructions on how to build and test the application locally.

 4. Map the infrastructure and add-on cluster profiles to be used with each site.
 Refer to the [Model Edge Native Cluster Profile](/clusters/edge/site-deployment/model-profile) to learn more about Edge Native cluster profiles.